 Google gives you the option to select the data you required on the right-hand-side.
-(Clicks, impressions, CTR, Position and then you have the option to choose Queries, pages, countries etc. on the next option)
+(Clicks, impressions, CTR, Position, and then you have the option to choose Queries, pages, countries etc. on the next option)

-For purpose of this experiment, I select Queries (want to see for which long-tail keywords visitors find our blog) and the position in Google for that query.
+For the purpose of this experiment, I select Queries (want to see for which long-tail keywords visitors find our blog) and the position in Google for that query.

 Google search is also a good source of keyword search terms.
 Just do a search related to the topic of your website and look at the bottom of the results page.
 You can use any of the search terms listed for SEO optimized blog posts or articles:

 To determine the effect on rankings when I use a target search phrase consisting of at least 2 words in a 1000-1500 word article.

 Write a long-form blog post /article (1000-1500 words) using a selected long-tail keyword as focus search term for the article/ blog post.

 Measure results using Google Analytics to establish how high the blog or article is able to rank for the specific search term in Google local (South-Africa in this case).
 Monitor the amount of time it takes for the article to reach this position.

 The published article Title: Swimming South Africa or SSA rankings 2016